nextdynamic/azure-governance-foundations/README.md

 What if I don’t use Azure – can this approach help me?
 ------------------------------------------------------

 Yes, it can.
-The approach described in this repository is not specific to any one cloud.
-In many ways the approach to management and governance described here is neither new or profoundly revolutionary.
+The AGF approach is not specific to any one cloud.
+In many ways, the approach to management and governance described here is neither new nor profoundly revolutionary.
 It is simply a common-sense approach to managing assets in a cloud-first world.
 This approach can be used in AWS or GCP as well as in Azure.
 Good governance and a well-managed environment are not the domain of any one cloud provider.

 That said, much of the approach described here will be tactical and specific to Azure.
-The use of Azure Policies, Management Groups and Azure Blueprints are certainly limited to Azure.
+The use of Azure Policies, Management Groups and Azure Blueprints are limited to Azure.
 Details of how to implement aspects like identity, networking and cloud-native tooling are focused solely on the Microsoft Cloud.
 Inasmuch as there is parity across these features and functions in other cloud providers, the information in this guide may be applied to any cloud.

 What about other approaches?
 ----------------------------